|National Sustainable Agriculture Standard (LEO-4000)|

 Leonardo Academy is developing the National Standard for Sustainable Agriculture, under the rules of the American National Standards Institute (ANSI).
 The ANSI standard development requirements provide for an open, balanced, and transparent standards-setting process that is internationally recognized.

 The public comment period for the LEO-4000 standard was completed on May 6, 2014.
-Now is the time the time for producers, processors, retailer and consumers to step up and provide feedback on the draft standard.
-The Standard Committee is working on developing responses to the public comments in now under way.
+The Standard Committee is working on developing responses to the public comments.

 For information about this project, or to learn how to participate, contact Leonardo Academy: